scriptit-fr/ChatGPTApp/README.md

 chat.addFunction(functionObject);
 ```

-Now, the chat application is aware of the "sum" function and it can be called during the conversation.
+Now, the chat application is aware of the function and it can be called during the conversation.

-Keep in mind that the actual "sum" function must be implemented in your global scope, as the `ChatGPTApp` library will dynamically attempt to call this function when the conversation requires it.
+Keep in mind that the actual  function must be implemented in your global scope, as the `ChatGPTApp` library will dynamically attempt to call this function when the conversation requires it.

 ## Running the Conversation